brightlabscomau/craftcommerce-securepay/INSTALLATION.md

 - OAuth 2.0 authentication with automatic token caching
 - Full configuration within the Craft Commerce admin panel

+✅ **Implemented in v1.1.0**
+- Full and partial refunds are supported only for AUD transactions
+- For DCC transactions, a refund is not available via the plugin.
+- Only full refunds are supported and available via the SecurePay Merchant Portal for DCC transactions.

 🚧 **Planned for Future Versions**
 - Authorize and Capture workflows
-- Full and partial refunds
 - 3D Secure 2.0 authentication
 - Fraud detection integration
 - Apple Pay support